Flowers, pattern-mixing, sportswear triumph at London Fashion Week

 "There is a little bit of that niche in the luxury market for the price point that we sell at and so we've got the made-to-order, the made-to-measure and the ready-to-wear and so far it's been fantastic, so not a concern," she told Reuters.

-Designers are also focussing more on accessories such as handbags and shoes as luxury department stores look to beef up their offerings after seeing a significant rise in demand.
+Designers are also focusing more on accessories such as handbags and shoes as luxury department stores look to beef up their offerings after seeing a significant rise in demand.

 "The demand for women's footwear over the past five years has been exceptional, so much so that we have recently opened a new floor dedicated to shoes," department store Harrods' Fashion Director, Helen David, said.